-We are pleased to announce that Edmund Sandoval is the author of our July story, which will be available in early July.
+We are pleased to announce that Edmund Sandoval is the author of our 'July' story, which will be available in March, 2014.

 Edmund Sandoval resides in Madison, Wisconsin.
 He received his MFA from the School of the Art Institute of Chicago.
 His stories have appeared in numerous journals, including Waccamaw, Necessary Fiction, Hobart and Nat.Brut.
 He has a story forthcoming in the minnesota review.